MartinBies/MartinBies.github.io/_pages/research.md

 ### Physics

-By upbringing, I am a physicist interested in theoretical high energy physics, in particular string theory.
-My particular interest focuses on F-theory, which utilizes geometry to investigate the properties of solutions to string theory.
+By upbringing, I am a physicist interested in theoretical high energy physics -- in particular string theory.
+Currently, my focus rests on F-theory, which utilizes geometry to investigate the properties of solutions to string theory.

 ### Mathematics